-BSAS Accreditation
+BSAS Register

 BSAS aims to support our members' development so they can deliver positive impact throughout their careers.

-Accreditation by BSAS gives you, and prospective employers, the confidence in your ability to achieve the highest standards.
+Joining the BSAS Register gives you, and prospective employers, the confidence in your ability to achieve the highest standards.
 Once your application to the BSAS Register is approved, you'll only stay on the Register by showing evidence of Continued Professional Development (CPD) and accruing CPD credit.